Skip to main content

 3.1.5.2 JSON SCHEMA

 A JSON Schema can be generated from the RDF Turtle file.
 The JSON Schema defines the Value-Only payload of the Asset Administration Shell for the API operation "GetSubmodel".
-It can be found in the current version in the "gen" subfolder in the github repository.
+It can be found in the current version in the "gen" subfolder on the github repository.

 3.1.5.3 AASX